What is Working Tax Credit and how does it work? WTC is a means-tested benefit used to boost weekly earnings of working people on a low income.

 There may be times when the average hourly profit from self-employment is less than the National Minimum Wage.
 In this case the Tax Credit Office may request:

 The work you carry out must last at least 4 weeks (or expected to) and it must be paid work.
 Your salary (or expected pay) can include payment in kind.
-Thus, farm produce for a farm labourer would qualify, for example).
+So, farm produce for a farm labourer would qualify, (for example).

-Exceptions to this Rule: Paid work does not include money if it is paid:
+Exceptions to this Rule: Paid work does not include money if it gets paid:

 Working Tax Credit has no set limit for income.
 This is because it depends on your family circumstances (and those of your partner).
 For example, the limit is £18,000 for a couple without children.

 Yet, it is £13,100 for a single person without children.
 In both cases it can be higher if you have children, one of you has a disability, or you pay for approved childcare.

 You can request a Working Tax Credit claim form using the online tool or by contacting the Tax Credits Office.
 The form usually takes 2 weeks to arrive.
 Informing the Tax Credit Office about a change in your circumstances does not require a claim form.

 You will need to prepare certain documents and information when you call including: